jtirana98/SFL-workflow-optimization/README.md

 # Workflow Optimization for Parallel Split Learning

+## Update:
+The current version contains the extended version presented on the paper:

+Tirana, J., Tsigkari, D., Iosifidis, G., & Chatzopoulos, D. (2025).
+Minimization of the training makespan in hybrid federated split learning.
+IEEE Transactions on Mobile Computing, 24(6), 5400-5417.

+$${\color{orange}!!!ATTENTION!!!}$$  *This documentation concerns the release v1.0.1 from February* !!!

+What is pending: The guideline for modeling a hybrid federated and split learning system

+## Documentation for release v1.0.1

 This code is for the paper: _Tirana, J., Tsigkari D., Iosifidis G., Chatzopoulos, D. Workflow Optimization for Parallel Split Learning, in proc. of IEEE INFOCOM 2024._

-$${\color{orange}!!!ATTENTION!!!}$$  *This documentation concerns the release v1.0.1 from February* !!!

-The additional coding files are not finalized yet...

 ### Set-up and requirements steps

 1. Python > 3.9